zkkanji/technical-assessment-fall-26/pr_template.md

 - [Check ] Displays F1 data in a table that is capped at 20 rows per page.
 - [Check ] Table includes functional Next/Previous arrows to navigate the dataset.
 - [ Check] Includes a search bar that filters the dataset based on simple text input.
-- [ ] Includes at least one chart or graph (using Chart.js, Recharts, D3, etc.) that visualizes the pulled data.
+- [Check ] Includes at least one chart or graph (using Chart.js, Recharts, D3, etc.) that visualizes the pulled data.
 - [check ] Features an animated background and smooth transitions/animations for UI elements.
 - [ ] Deployed the application using free deployment tools.